Kyle-James-Vanburen/vehicle_analysis_project/README.md

 Using descriptive & inferential statistics, along with Excel visualizations.
 I needed to show how vehicle types, manufacturers, and technical specs affect fuel economy and annual fuel costs.
-Using Excel pivot tables, pivot charts, and independent sampling t- test.
-Along with the Excel workbook, I have the PowerPoint attached.
-Which has been presented to the companies business team.

 There are 5 worksheets in this workbook, bellow I will describe the importance of what each sheet does.